AnthonyBliss1/AnthonyBliss1.github.io/README.md

 ![SmartDoc](/assets/smartdoc.png)

 ### MMA Machine Learning Model and Web Application
 Created multiple web scraping scripts in **Python** to collect data from UFCStats.com and store in MySQL database.
 Cleaned data and created additional features with **SQL** to train a SNN model in predicting the outcome of UFC fights.
 Utilized GPT Assistant and Code Interpreter through the **OpenAI API** to generate a written analysis of the predicted fight using feature data and the predicted outcome from the trained model.
-Wrapped the model in **Flask** application and deployed to Heroku where it could be accessed.
+Wrapped the model within a **Flask** application and deployed to Heroku where it could be accessed.
 Created a front-end JS application using **React** to allow users to send requests to the Flask back-end and was then stored in an Amazon S3 bucket.
 Integrated an AWS Cloudfront distribution tied to a domain and hosted zone through Amazon Route 53.

 ![MMAAITRIX](/assets/logo.png)

 ### P.A.M.
 (Pricing Automation Module) Application
 Developed and designed an application to assist in sending price quotes to customers.
-Implemented a plethora of features including validating/activating license keys, data saving, and email customization.
+Implemented a plethora of features including customer profile creation, data saving, and email customization.
 The application was built using **Python**.
 A full product description can be found [here](https://arb.lemonsqueezy.com).

 ![PAM](/assets/PAM.png)